Lesson 2: Training a neural network#

 This will set up a random “key” (the internal state of a random number generator).
 Then, whenever we want to produce random arrays, we first call the jax.random.split function in the way shown here, to split off a subkey.
 This subkey we then pass to a random-number generating function like jax.random.normal which procudes Gaussian random numbers (here, a vector of size 10 and later a matrix of shape [7,8]).
 You can proceed in this way forever and get a fully reproducible stream of random results.
 It becomes quite simple once you get used to this.
 If you want to produce random numbers inside a function, pass a subkey into this function.

-One final word: To keep the magnitude of neuron activations under control, we rescale the weight matrix entries by \(1/\sqrt{N}\) where \(N\) is the neuron number in the previous layer.
+Scaling the network weights – To keep the magnitude of neuron activations under control, we rescale the weight matrix entries by \(1/\sqrt{N}\) where \(N\) is the neuron number in the previous layer.
 This is standard practice, and it leads to neuron activations of order 1 if the previous layer activations were randomly Gaussian distributed with spread \(1\).

 With all these remarks, here is the little function that produces randomly initialized weights: